Tailored Presolve Techniques in Branch-and-Bound Method for Fast Mixed-Integer Optimal Control Applications: Exact Presolve Techniques for Mixed-Integer Optimal Control

 \begin{Remark} Other presolving techniques such as cut generation are used in general-purpose MIQP solvers, e.g., see~\cite{Achterberg2013}.
 However, in the present paper, we refrain from using cut generation techniques for two reasons.
-First, we assume that global cuts can be generated offline and included in the MIOCP problem formulation~\eqref{eq:MIOCP}.
+First, we assume that global cuts can be generated offline and included in the \change{MIQP} formulation~\eqref{eq:OCP-MIQP}.
 Second, standard cutting plane techniques will usually produce inequalities that couple variables across stages, which is undesirable for our block-sparsity exploiting implementation. \end{Remark}

-\section{\change{Heuristic Presolve Method} for Mixed-Integer Optimal Control}
+\section{Heuristic Presolve Method for Mixed-Integer Optimal Control}

 Exact presolve techniques tighten constraints or prune a subset of decision variables by fixing them to the optimal values, e.g., using domain propagation, coefficient strengthening, and probing as discussed in Section~\ref{sec:PRESOLVE}.
 For MIQPs, the development of effective presolve methods in commercial solvers has proven crucial in accelerating computation times~\cite{AchterbergBixbyEtAl2019}.
-In this section, we present a \change{\emph{heuristic presolve}} method, which was originally proposed in~\cite{Cauligi2022} to increase rate of feasibility for supervised learning, but the approach is adopted here as a heuristic technique for computing a feasible but suboptimal MIQP solution.
-The heuristic can be used to compute an upper bound for a B\&B method or to implement a suboptimal MI-MPC controller.
+In this section, we present a \emph{heuristic presolve} method, which was originally proposed in~\cite{Cauligi2022} to increase rate of feasibility for supervised learning, but the approach is \change{generalized} here as a heuristic for \change{quickly} computing a feasible but suboptimal MIQP solution.
+The heuristic can be used to compute an \change{initial solution guess, i.e., an initial upper bound value that may result in additional pruning of nodes and therefore speedup the B\&B algorithm (e.g., see Figure~\ref{fig:BB_ilu}) or to implement a fast but suboptimal MI-MPC method}.